cmusmashlab/cmusmashlab.github.io/_publications/thingpoll.md

   title={Bring Privacy To The Table: Interactive Negotiation for Privacy Settings of Shared Sensing Devices},

-  author={Haozhe Zhou, Mayank Goel, Yuvraj Agarwal, , },
+  author={Haozhe Zhou, Mayank Goel, Yuvraj Agarwal},

   booktitle={Proceedings of the Annual ACM Conference on Human Factors in Computing Systems (CHI)},